-- the Program is jointly supported by both the Employers and Unions - the Employer refers an employee who has been ill or injured to the EIP provider - the EIP provider determines the eligibility of the employee to participate in the program - once eligible, participation of the employee in the EIP is mandatory - the Union will support the employee to participate in the Program in accordance with the CSSEIP policies and procedures - It is understood that access to benefits may be at risk for employees who do not participate (reference the CSSEIP policies and procedures) - the EIP provider designs a return-to-work plan tailored to the employee's individual circumstances in consultation with the employee, Employer and Union i.e. integrating the employee back into the workplace with graduated or modified duties, job accommodation by the Employer within the provisions of the collective agreement - the EIP provider monitors the progress of the employee and makes adjustments to the plan as needed to ensure a successful return to work
+It is understood that access to sick leave and LTD benefits may be at risk for employees who do not participate (reference the CSSEIP policies and procedures) or continue to participate once they are deemed eligible by the EIP Provider and the employee may then be subject to labour relations processes.

+- 10. The EIP provider designs a return-to-work plan tailored to the employee's individual circumstances in consultation with the employee, Employer and Union i.e. integrating the employee back into the workplace with graduated or modified duties, job accommodation by the Employer within the provisions of the collective agreement. - 11.
+The EIP provider monitors the progress of the employee and makes adjustments to the plan as needed to ensure a successful return to work.